Yinozzz/Suduko-game-web-app/README.md

 # Project2

 ## Perpose and Design
 We hope to realize Sudoku, an interesting game in this project.
 I hope people who play our games can find happiness and sense of achievement in our games.
-We have register, login, logout, personal game records and rank functions in our Sukoku game.
+We have register, login, logout, upload game, personal game records and rank functions in our Sukoku game.
+In this game, only administrator can upload the game.
+Default administrator is "admin" and the password is "123456".
+When admin enter in the game page, there is a upload button.
+Admin can upload the new game by input each number in each table, like a real Sudoku game, or, admin can input a string with numbers separated by ','.
+There is some string for testing.
+"8,1,7,6,5,9,4,2,3,6,5,3,4,2,8,7,1,9,4,2,9,3,1,7,6,8,5,7,8,2,5,4,6,9,3,1,,3,6,5,7,9,1,8,4,2,9,4,1,2,8,3,5,6,7,2,9,6,1,7,4,3,5,8,1,3,8,9,6,5,2,7,4,5,7,4,8,3,2,1,9,6"

 ## Architecture
 ```